sidduganeshsid/Backend-Development/MongoDB/Notes/readme.md

 1 documents supports size of 16mb. (not more than that.(limitation and fact.))

-real world entities are represented as documents (bson)
+real world entities are represented as documents (BSON)
 ![alt text](image-26.png)

 when data modeling is done. then relationships among it has to be represented then